 And so it goes on, hole after hole of varied and amusing golf.
 The only advice we can offer is to make sure you take enough balls... every hole at Ullna is worth playing more than once.

 Ullna Golf Club closed its tees for play in 2011 and reopened almost two years later in June 2013 following an extensive Nicklaus Design renovation.
-Ullna retains Sven Tumba’s original routing from the early 1980s, but new tees, re-shaped fairways, new bunkers and green complexes at all holes, make the renovated Ullna a likely candidate to return to the top of the Swedish rankings in the years to come.
+Ullna retains Sven Tumba’s original routing from the early 1980s, but new tees, re-shaped fairways, new bunkers and green complexes at all holes has propelled the rejuvenated Ullna to the upper echelons of the Swedish rankings.

 The course took me by surprise and I must give it credit for being one of the best courses i’ve played in Scandinavia.
 Sweet, “petit” and majestic - all at once, with few weak holes.
 It’s in general all about target golf meaning a long hitter should leave his driver home and swap it with something short.
 And do not misjudge it’s ability to fight back bad shots and ruin your score.